truthwave/-Freelance-Tax-Expense-Advisor/README.md

 ---

-### GPT’s Example Answer
+### ✅ Example Answer

-> ✅ It’s potentially deductible as a “meeting expense.”
+> Yes, it’s potentially deductible as a “meeting expense.”
 However:
-> - You must be meeting someone else (not working alone)
+> - You must actually be meeting someone (not working alone)
-> - Record the date, purpose, and names of attendees
+> - Record the date, purpose, and names of people present
-> - Keep the receipt and note these details on the back for safety
+> - Keep the receipt and note these details on the back

 ---